Christ-Mind-Teachings/cmi-jsb/_til/chap05.md

-can drive from your mind all its human misconceptions, ideas and opinions, and can cleanse and empty it utterly, so that My Consciousness can have a chance to express freely, then you will recognize Me and you will know that you are nothing -- being only a focal center of My Consciousness, an avenue of medium through which I can express My meaning -- in matter.
+can drive from your mind all its human misconceptions, ideas and opinions, and can cleanse and empty it utterly, so that My Consciousness can have a chance to express freely, then you will recognize Me and you will know that you are nothing &ndash; being only a focal center of My Consciousness, an avenue of medium through which I can express My meaning &ndash; in matter.

 Perhaps you cannot see this yet, and of course cannot believe it until I fully prepare your mind by convincing your intellect of its truth.